Here are the projects we know PlayStation Productions is working on

 What is PlayStation Productions?

-PlayStation Productions is a part of Sony Interactive Entertainment.
+PlayStation Productions is a part of Sony Interactive Entertainment, specifically designed to adapt games from PlayStation Studios.
 Founded in 2019, PlayStation Productions aims to help produce movies and TV shows from Sony-owned PlayStation IP, meaning some of the best PS5 games have a chance of turning into a show or blockbuster film.

 While Sony has previously produced media based on its games, PlayStation Productions was specifically founded to work with Sony Pictures Entertainment, allowing creative input from the studios and developers behind the games to aid in adapting the source material to new mediums.
+This means that in theory, any first-party games on the PS5 could later be adapted into a movie or TV show.

 Right now, PlayStation Productions has four confirmed projects with known titles, with more projects at various stages of development.
 In a corporate strategy meeting in May 2021, Sony confirmed that there are 10 projects currently ongoing that involve PlayStation IP being turned into movies and TV shows.